Budget faces few hurdles

 On Saturday, the 55-section bill sailed through its third reading with 253 votes of support, zero objections and 196 abstentions.
 One MP did not cast a vote.

 The vote was cast hours after the House resumed its marathon debate which began on Wednesday.

 Wirote Lakkana-adisorn, a list MP of the Future Forward Party (FFP), yesterday criticised state agencies' spending of the so-called money outside of the scope of the budgeting system.

 He was speaking at a seminar on the national budget organised by the FFP in Bangkok.

 He said that the Finance Ministry has some 4.5 trillion baht outside the budget, including revolving funds, which is more than the national budget itself.

-Mr Wirote questioned the transparency in the spending of such money, adding that it should go towards local development.
+Mr Wirote questioned the transparency of the spending of such money, adding that it should go towards local development.

 Also speaking at the seminar, FFP leader Thanathorn Juangroongruangkit said that the national budget is needed to address major problems besetting the country.

-He said superfluous spending, such as the navy's 36-billion-baht plan to buy three submarines from China, should be stopped.
+He said superfluous budgets, such as the navy's 36 billion baht plan to buy three submarines from China, should be cut.